-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5808E The action failed because the managed disk (MDisk) does not exist. - CMMVC5835E The virtual disk (VDisk) was not expanded because an object that was specified in the command does not exist. - CMMVC5837E The action failed because the virtual disk (VDisk) is part of a FlashCopy mapping. - CMMVC5838E The action failed because the virtual disk (VDisk) is part of a Metro Mirror mapping. - CMMVC5848E The action failed because the virtual disk (VDisk) does not exist or it is being deleted. - CMMVC5853E The action failed because there was a problem with the group. - CMMVC5856E The action failed because the virtual disk (VDisk) does not belong to the specified managed disk (MDisk) group. - CMMVC5857E The action failed because the managed disk (MDisk) does not exist or it is not a member of the managed disk (MDisk) group. - CMMVC5858E The action failed because the virtual disk (VDisk) is in the wrong mode, the managed disk (MDisk) is in the wrong mode, or both are in the wrong mode. - CMMVC5860E The action failed because there were not enough extents in the managed disk (MDisk) group. - CMMVC5861E The action failed because there were not enough extents on the managed disk (MDisk). - CMMVC5862E The action failed because the virtual disk (VDisk) is being formatted. - CMMVC5998W The virtualized storage capacity exceeds the amount that you are licensed to use. - CMMVC6036E An invalid action was requested svctask expandvdisksize -size 2048 -unit b -mdisk mdisk0:mdisk1 -fmtdisk vdisk1 rmvdisk vdisk_id | vdisk_name
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5807E The action failed because the managed disk (MDisk) cannot be changed to the specified mode. - CMMVC5808E The action failed because the managed disk (MDisk) does not exist. - CMMVC5826E The virtual disk (VDisk) was not created because an entity that was specified in the command does not exist. - CMMVC5827E The command failed as a result of an inconsistency between two or more of the entered parameters. - CMMVC5828E The virtual disk (VDisk) was not created because the I/O group contains no nodes. - CMMVC5829E The image-mode virtual disk (VDisk) was not created because the number of managed disks (MDisks) specified is greater than one. - CMMVC5830E The image-mode virtual disk (VDisk) was not created because no managed disk (MDisk) was specified in the command. - CMMVC5831E The virtual disk (VDisk) was not created because the preferred node for I/O operations is not part of the I/O group. - CMMVC5857E The action failed because the managed disk (MDisk) does not exist or it is not a member of the managed disk (MDisk) group. - CMMVC5858E The action failed because the virtual disk (VDisk) is in the wrong mode, the managed disk (MDisk) is in the wrong mode, or both are in the wrong mode.

+• CMMVC5860E The action failed because there were not enough extents in the managed disk (MDisk) group.